leifdenby/pyvfld/README.md

 # pyvfld

-Read VFLD/Vobs files in python
+Read VFLD/Vobs files in python.
+The format is detailed in the [documentation for the Monitor tool](https://hirlam.github.io/Monitor/dev/#A-general-input-format-1)

 ## Usage